 That competition includes the Porsche Macan, Audi SQ5, Mercedes-AMG GLC 63 and Maserati Levante.
-However, the Alfa beat all of them to the Driver’s Award in the 2018 carwow awards, and remains the best sporty SUV to drive.
+However, the Alfa is the best sporty SUV to drive.

 The Stelvio Quadrifoglio uses the same engine as the saloon Giulia Quadrifoglio: a 503hp turbocharged 2.9-litre V6 petrol – derived from a Ferrari engine, no less.
 The Stelvio Quadrifoglio gets a more SUV-appropriate all-wheel-drive set-up.
 Clever on-board tech means that it can switch between rear and all-wheel drive automatically to improve traction when needed.